beetbox/beets/docs/plugins/importhistory.rst

 ImportHistory Plugin
 ====================

-The ``importhistory`` plugin is a simple plugin that adds a `source_path` field to every item imported to your library.
-It is useful when you import many directories in a bulk, and you want to keep track of the directories you already imported.
+The ``importhistory`` plugin adds a `source_path` field to every item imported to the library which stores the original media files' paths.
+Using this plugin makes most sense when the general importing workflow is to use ``beet import --copy``.

-Another feature of the plugin is suggesting the user to delete the source paths of items you remove from your beets library.
-This is useful if you keep backups of your imports in their original source paths by using `beet import --copy`, and you want to delete their backup when you regret the imports altogether.
+Another feature of the plugin is suggesting to delete those original source files as well whenever items are removed from the Beets library.

 To use the ``importhistory`` plugin, enable it in your configuration (see :ref:`using-plugins`).